Line Siting Committee

 ARS § 40-360.04 sets forth specific time frames for Committee action.
 In general, the Committee has 180 days from the date the application is filed to come to a decision.

-We find that local newspapers and radio stations are a great source of information about utility projects.
-They usually carry notices of public meetings and attend the proceedings.
-The Arizona Corporation Commission's website (www.azcc.gov) includes a link for information about Arizona Power Plant and Line Siting Committee meetings.
+Local newspapers and radio stations are a great source of information about power plant or transmission line projects.
+They usually carry notices of public meetings and often report on the proceedings.
+Notices generally are also posted on project-specific websites and at local libraries.
+The calendar on the Arizona Corporation Commission's website (www.azcc.gov) includes Arizona Power Plant and Transmission Line Siting Committee hearings and meetings; the calendar “Week” and “Day” views provide links to additional information and to the specific docket for each scheduled proceeding.

 Docket Control Center